edefalque/signalk-stripcharts/README.md

 - engines.js  (provided as a partially tested example) Each of them can be started in its own browser tab and run concurrently.

-New specifications files can be easily derived from those.
-Copy them and edit them with a text editor, or better with a code editor such as Geany or Visual Studio Code.
 In a specification file, a chart specification can be derived from another chart and only the properties that differ need to be specified (e.g. a two-hours chart can be derived from a ten-minutes chart, with most of the properties inherited).
 Inheritance is provided at the first level of properties only.

-Ample comments are provided in the installed specifications files for those features that were not explained above.

-signalk-stripcharts buffers having no persistency, they cannot be used to store the history.
+Signalk-stripcharts buffers having no persistency, they cannot be used to store the history.
 Persistency and more powerful charting capabilities can be provided with InfluxDB and Grafana as explained here (https://github.com/tkurki/signalk-to-influxdb/blob/master/README.md) or could be provided with the help of the history capability of Signal K if available.

 ## Customization
+Currently, customization is easy if the package is installed on the client, but less if it is installed on a server as the specs files may be then less accessible.
+If installed on a Raspberry PI from Signal K webstore, they will probably be in /home/pi/.signalk/node_modules/signalk-stripcharts/specs/ .
 ### Options
-Options governing all charts are given in ./js/stripcharts_options.js.
+Options governing all charts are given in signalk-stripcharts/js/stripcharts_options.js.
 See comments in the file.
-### Chart specifications and colors
+### Chart specifications
-Ample comments are provided in the specification files.
+The specifications files are installed in signalk-stripcharts/specs/ .Ample comments are provided for those features that were not explained above.

+Some specs refer to paths that are unlikely to be provided by most Signal K servers.
+They are provided as examples.

+New specifications files can be easily derived from those provided at installation.
+Copy them under another name and edit them with a text editor, or better with a code editor such as Geany or Visual Studio Code.

-The launch menu provides a button to list all paths and sources currently represented in the Signal K server.
-Switch on all your instruments and systems in order to have a full list of what you can chart.
+The launch menu has a button that lists all paths and sources currently provided by the selected Signal K server.
+Switch on all your instruments and systems in order to obtain a full list of what you can chart.

+### Legends and lines colors
-Colors can be specified per legend at the bottom of the chart specifications set in order to insure consistency accross multiple charts of a same set.
+Colors can be specified per legend at the bottom of the chart specifications file in order to insure consistency accross multiple charts of a same set.
 If not provided colors will be assigned automatically by the c3 library.
 See sail.js for how to assign colors.
 ### Units
-./specs/units provides the list of Signal K units and charting units, with the conversion factors and algorithms.
+signalk-stripcharts/specs/units provides the list of Signal K units and charting units, with the conversion factors and algorithms.
 It also provides the following default properties for the y and y2 axis as a function of the charting unit:
 - label
 - range (min and max)
 - tick count and format

-Those can be overidden in the chart specs.
+Those can be overridden in the chart specs.

 A special unit "Percent" is provided.
 It allows to plot values of different units on a same "Percent" y or y2 axis by providing reference values in the Signal K unit for 0% and for 100%.
 See engines.js for an example with comments.

 ## Browser compatibility

-signalk-stripcharts uses ECMASript 2015 (ES6).
+Signalk-stripcharts uses ECMAScript 2015 (ES6).
 It was mostly developed on Raspbian Chromium 72.0.3626.121 and Windows 10 Chrome 80.0.3987.132.

 It seems to also work fine on:
 - Windows 10 with Edge 18362 and with Firefox-ESR 68.6.0esr
 - Raspbian with Firefox-ESR 52.9.0

-Recent non-ESR versions of Firefox seems to show some svg rendition problems.
+Recent non-ESR versions of Firefox show some svg rendition problems.

 ## CPU requirements